After homicide, black U. of Maryland students demand change -- and get it

 UMD spokeswoman Katie Lawson said anti-hate efforts had already started before Collins' death.

-"As we and other universities across the nation have been grappling with these issues, we been working on action steps for some time," she said.
+"As we and other universities across the nation have been grappling with these issues, we have been working on action steps for some time," she said.
 "This tragedy accelerated the process."

 'I'm in a constant state of anxiety'